Segmented Recurrent Transformer: An Efficient Sequence-to-Sequence Model: Abstract

 \section{Abstract}

 Transformers have shown dominant performance across a range of domains including language and vision.
 However, their computational cost grows quadratically with the sequence length, making their usage prohibitive for resource-constrained applications.
-To counter this, our approach is to divide the whole sequence into segments.
-The information across segments can then be aggregated using neurons with recurrence leveraging their inherent memory.
+To counter this, our approach is to divide the whole sequence into segments and apply attention to the individual segments.
+We propose a segmented recurrent transformer (SRformer) that combines segmented (local) attention with recurrent attention.
+The loss caused by reducing the attention window length is compensated by aggregating information across segments with recurrent attention.
+SRformer leverages Recurrent Accumulate-and-Fire (RAF) neurons' inherent memory to update the cumulative product of keys and values.
+The segmented attention and lightweight RAF neurons ensure the efficiency of the proposed transformer.
 Such an approach leads to models with sequential processing capability at a lower computation/memory cost.
-To investigate this idea, first, we examine the effects of using local attention mechanism on the individual segments.
-Then we propose a segmented recurrent transformer (SRformer) that combines segmented attention with recurrent attention.
-It uses recurrent accumulate and fire (RAF) layers to process information between consecutive segments.
-The loss caused by reducing the attention window length is compensated by updating the product of keys and values with RAF neurons’ inherent recurrence.
-The segmented attention and lightweight RAF gates ensure the efficiency of the proposed transformer.
 We apply the proposed method to T5 and BART transformers.
-The modified models are tested on summarization datasets including CNN-dailymail and XSUM.
-Notably, using segmented inputs of different sizes, the proposed model achieves $4-19\%$ higher ROUGE1 scores than the segmented transformer baseline.
-Compared to full attention, the proposed model largely reduces the complexity of cross attention and results in around $40\%$ reduction in computation cost.
+The modified models are tested on summarization datasets including CNN-dailymail, XSUM, ArXiv, and MediaSUM.
+Notably, using segmented inputs of varied sizes, the proposed model achieves $6-22\%$ higher ROUGE1 scores than a segmented transformer and outperforms other recurrent transformer approaches.
+Furthermore, compared to full attention, the proposed model reduces the computational complexity of cross attention by around $40\%$.